 britta-hart@gmail.com

-Next, add a paragraph break and right-align the current date.
-Providing a date to your employer leaves a record of when you’re leaving and ensures you can promptly arrange your work-related matters (such as receiving as your final pay) on time.
+Providing a date to your employer officially sets the time you’re leaving and ensures you can arrange your work-related matters (such as receiving as your final pay) on time.

-Then, add another paragraph break and address your employer politely using a polite salutation such as ‘Dear’.
+Then, add another paragraph break and address your contact person using a polite salutation such as ‘Dear’.
 Add the title [Mr/Ms/Mx] followed by their surname and a comma.
+For example:

 Dear Ms Lane,